Biden decides to keep August 31 deadline to withdraw from Afghanistan as evacuations accelerate - KRDO

 Biden decides to keep August 31 deadline to withdraw from Afghanistan as evacuations accelerate

-President Joe Biden has decided, in consultation with his national security team, to stick with the August 31 deadline for withdrawing troops from Afghanistan, according to a senior administration official.
+President Joe Biden will stick, for now, with an August 31 deadline to withdraw US troops from Afghanistan, according to a senior administration official, after determining the risks of Taliban reprisal or terror attacks were too high.

+Biden relayed his decision in crisis talks of the Group of 7 on Tuesday morning, making clear the decision to stick to the withdrawal timeline was in large part driven by those security risks.

+US and western officials familiar with the discussion said Biden noted that each day the risks are getting higher in a country now controlled by the Taliban.
+The President made a particular point of warning of the potential for terror attacks, which has become an acute concern inside his administration, the officials said.

-Biden made the decision mindful of the security risks in remaining the country longer, the official said, and he has asked for contingency plans in case he determines at a later date the US needs to remain in the country for longer.
+Still, Biden has asked for contingency plans in case he determines at a later date the US needs to remain in the country for longer.
+And on the G7 video conference, he left open the possibility of extending past the end-of-month deadline should the dynamic with the Taliban change.

-Biden’s aides expected him to discuss the airlift, and potentially explain his decision to leave at the end of the month, on a morning video conference with the heads of the world’s leading democracies.
+European allies of the United States stressed during the talks that they wanted to ensure any possibility of a deadline extension was considered by the US, according to a person familiar with the call.

+While advocating for leaving at the end of the month, Biden said the risk of an attack is “very high,” an administration official said.

-Biden spoke for seven minutes on the Group of 7 call just after 9:30 a.m.
-ET, the White House said.
-He’ll deliver public remarks later in the day.
+Biden spoke for seven minutes on the G7, which includes the heads of the world’s leading democracies.

 The crisis talks of the G7 come as the Afghanistan evacuation effort has picked up steam in the past days, now far exceeding the administration’s initial daily goals.
 The White House said on Tuesday that 12,700 people were evacuated by 37 US military flights and 8,900 were evacuated by coalition flights over the past 24 hours.
 The Pentagon added that the military has increased the pace of flights out of Kabul to one aircraft every 45 minutes.